-It can take a number of forms, such as Cyberbullying, physical, verbal, social, gesture, extortion, and exclusion.
+It can take a number of forms, such as Cyberbullying, physical, verbal, social, gesture, extortion, exclusion, prejudice-based and discriminatory bullying.
 It is an abuse of power and can be planned and organised or it may be unintentional.
 Individuals or groups may be involved.
 Child-on-child abuse is most likely to include, but may not be limited to: